rschmehl/awesco.eu/content/authors/paul-thedens/_index.md

 # (2) Research interests, achievements, and personal interests (mainly for researchers)
 ---

-Paul Thedens is Marie-Skłodowska-Curie Fellow at Delft University of Technology under supervision of Dr. Roland Schmehl.
-He is working for associate partner Skysails Power GmbH in Hamburg.
-Paul's research is on fluid-structure interaction of ram air wings for airborne wind energy generation.
+Paul Thedens was Marie-Skłodowska-Curie Fellow starting at [Skysails GmbH](http://www.skysails.info/en/), working with [Bernd Specht](/authors/bernd-specht) and later continuing at the University of Freiburg, working with Prof. Dr. [Moritz Diehl](/authors/moritz-diehl/).
+His project is focused on [durable structural reinforcements of large-scale fabric kites](/project/esr10) for airborne wind energy.
+He has developed the finite element simulation tool [mem4py](https://github.com/pthedens/mem4py).
+Before starting his doctoral reasearch, he graduated from the [European Wind Energy Master (EWEM)](https://ewem.tudelft.nl/) program, with a project on [topology optimization of thin membranes applied on a parafoil rib](http://resolver.tudelft.nl/uuid:9178f436-a0c3-4365-814a-3b375b2231c9).
+Since 2019 he is working for [Skysails Power GmbH](https://www.skysails.info/en/power/) and collaborating with Dr. [Roland Schmehl](/authors/roland-schmehl/) on the computational simulation of large-scale membrane kites.